AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/writing/2020-04-04-seo-blogging-tips.md

 Finally, ask yourself a second, equally important question: Am I rushing my content just for the sake of getting it published as soon as possible, or am I putting in as much time and effort as it takes to really dig deep and provide value to my readers, even if it means delaying a post until it's truly ready to go live?
 Quality is far more important than quantity for an SEO-friendly blog.
 It's not a race—put in the time and effort, and you'll reap the rewards.

-## 2. Use Your Primary Keyword Naturally
+{% include linkedHeading.html heading="2.
+Use Your Primary Keyword Naturally" level=2 %}

 Your **primary keyword** is the keyword that you've selected that you want your site to rank well for.
 It should be used wherever it's natural to do so—in your title tag, URL, meta description, headings, and, of course, the actual body itself.
 This increases that keyword's **density** on your page—the number of times it's used as a percentage of all words—which helps search engines like Google to perceive the relevancy of your content.